iifl-logo

 The Company faces risks in its operations for any error or omission that could lead to significant monetary and reputational losses.
 The Company has identified the key areas where such risks could exist and taken proactive steps for carrying out process automation and tighter adherence to the established processes.

 In view of the nature of its operations, the Company is required to ensure a Business Continuity Plan, which will enable it to provide services on a continued basis even under unforeseen events.
-The risks of failure to ensure BCP is one of the identified risks.
-To mitigate the same, the Company conduct BCP drill using the infrastructure of the BCP location.
+The company carries out periodical BCP drills using the infrastructure of the BCP location.
+However, there can be a risk of any failure in the BCP in any foreseen situation in the future.

 Technology Risk

 Inability to meet the demands of the Clients or adapt to the latest technological changes might affect the Companys business, as our success depends upon the development of technology platforms and applications to conduct our business.
-In this regard, steps are being initiated for ensuring adoption of the latest technology and for meeting the requirements of the clients.
+In this regard, steps are being initiated to ensure the adoption of the latest technology and to meet the requirements of the clients.

 Information Security Risk